mcdeoliveira/pyctrl/doc/tutorial.rst

 Note the additional step of resetting the clock before starting the controller.
-Because the clock in the Robotics Cape is controlled by hardware and runs continuously starting when you create a :py:class:`ctrl.rc.Controller` object, one needs to reset the clock before starting this program so that the input :py:data:`pwm` be properly synchronized with the hardware clock.
+Because the clock in the Robotics Cape is controlled by hardware and runs continuously, having starting when you first instanciated the :py:class:`ctrl.rc.Controller` object, you need to reset the clock before starting this program so that the input :py:data:`pwm` is properly synchronized with the hardware clock.

 Upon running the complete code provided in :ref:`rc_motor.py` the following plots are produced using matplotlib: